This post may contain affiliate links.

 A slow cooker is a great tool for making Southern Style Green Beans.
 You can follow the same recipe, setting your slow cooker on low for about 4-6 hours, or until the green beans are tender and flavorful.

-Store any leftover seasoned green beans in an airtight container in the fridge for up to three days.
+Any leftover seasoned green beans can be stored in an airtight container in the fridge for up to three days.
+They can be reheated on the stovetop or in the microwave.

 More Of My Favorite Green Bean Recipes